NBA Free Agents 2018: LeBron James, DeMarcus Cousins, More Rumors, Predictions

 If James truly seeks to rack up more rings to improve his 3-6 NBA Finals record, Philadelphia could help him achieve that goal on a more immediate basis with two rising stars in Embiid and Rookie of the Year Ben Simmons.

 Keep in mind Kawhi Leonard could head to Philadelphia as well.
 The San Antonio Spurs would prefer to trade the two-time Defensive Player of the Year to an Eastern Conference team, per longtime NBA scribe Chris Sheridan.
-The Sixers have discussed a trade package involving forwards Dario Saric and Robert Covington in exchange for the 27-year-old, per SI.com's Jake Fischer.
+The Sixers have discussed a trade package involving forwards Dario Saric and Robert Covington in exchange for the 27-year-old, per Sports Illustrated's Jake Fischer.

-Even without Leonard, James would still join a top-three team in the Eastern Conference with a strong possibility of the claiming the No. 1 spot with him on the roster.
+Even without Leonard, James would still join a top-three team in the Eastern Conference with a strong possibility of claiming the No. 1 spot with him on the roster.

-Prediction: LeBron James signs with the Philadelphia 76ers
+Prediction: LeBron James signs with the Philadelphia 76ers.

 Los Angeles Lakers Turning Their Attention to DeMarcus Cousins?